-Budgeted cost: £666.60
+Budgeted cost :£0

-Activity Evidence that supports this approach Challenge number(s) addressed One to one and small group language and maths activities EPPSE - certain strategies, particularly those involving targeted small group interaction, may have particularly positive effects on children from disadvantaged backgrounds 1 3 Develop lending library for children and parents to take books home to share EPPSE - On average, parental engagement programmes evaluated to date have led to a positive impact of approximately four additional months' progress over the course of a year.
-1 2 Purchase resources to support small group mathematical play EPPSE - early numeracy approaches have a positive impact on learning equivalent to approximately six additional months' progress for early mathematics outcomes.
-3 One-to-one support and resources for children in receipt of EYPP who also have SEN EPPSE - certain strategies, particularly those involving targeted small group interaction, may have particularly positive effects on children from disadvantaged backgrounds 1 2 3 4 5
+Activity Evidence that supports this approach Challenge number(s) addressed One to one and small group language and PSE activities EPPSE - certain strategies, particularly those involving targeted small group interaction, may have particularly positive effects on children from disadvantaged backgrounds 1 3 Small group music session with reaching assistant Knowledge of nursery rhymes in early childhood is key in the development of phonological skills, the building blocks of literacy.
+Rhymes, Nursery Rhymes, and Reading in Early Childhood, MacLean et al (1987) 5 Purchase resources to support children's personal, social and emotional development EPPSE - early numeracy approaches have a positive impact on learning equivalent to approximately six additional months' progress for early mathematics outcomes.
+3 One-to-one support and resources for children in receipt of EYPP who also have SEN EPPSE - certain strategies, particularly those involving targeted small group interaction, may have particularly positive effects on children from disadvantaged backgrounds 1 2 3 4